odtp-org/dt-mobility-causal-intervention/README.md

 ## Tutorial

 1. Clone this repository
-2. Edit dt-example.sh with the ODTP user email
+2. Edit `dt-mobility-causal-intervention.sh` with the ODTP user email and the desired digital twin and execution name.
-3. Configure the parameters.
+3. Configure the parameters in `parameters`
-4. Rename `001.secrets.dist` and `002.secrets.dist` to `001.secrets` and `002.secrets`.
+4. Configure the secrets in `secrets`.
+Rename `001.secrets.dist` and `002.secrets.dist` to `001.secrets` and `002.secrets`.
 Add your credentials.
-5. Run the bash script: sh dt-mobility-causal-intervention.sh
+5. Run the bash script in your odtp instance: `sh dt-mobility-causal-intervention.sh`

 How to remove the execution?
 This command will delete any mongoDB entry and the content of the execution folder, allowing for a fresh execution.